 Join us at the Lytton River Festival, a vibrant community celebration honouring the people who embody the spirit of the rivers.

-The Lytton River Festival is a celebration of two great rivers – the Thompson and Fraser – and their historic and present role in the small community of Lytton.
+The Lytton River Festival is a celebration of two great rivers – the Thompson and Fraser – and their historic and present role in Lytton, B.C..

-The Interior Salish First Nations people have lived along these magnificent rivers for over 10,000 years and are an integral part of the River Festival.
+The Nlaka’pamux People have lived along these magnificent rivers for over 10,000 years and are an integral part of the River Festival.
 The rivers are integral to their culture.
 Join us on Labour Day weekend as we celebrate the rich history of the people of the rivers.